Why Video Marketing Works for Hawke’s Bay Businesses

 • Removes guesswork

-• Answers the questions people are too busy to ask
+• Answers questions people don’t have time to ask

 In Hawke’s Bay, familiarity goes a long way.
 Video allows people to: